Deducibility of Identicals, Reflection Principle and Synthetic Connectives: Equivalence between two criteria

-In the following, we assume that contexts in a side which have active formulas of a synthetic connective are empty.
-It is the visibility condition in Basic Logic.
-According to (Sambin et al, 2000), ``a rule satisfies visibility if it operates on a formula (or two formulae) only if it is (they are) the only formula(e), either in the antecedent or in the succedent of a sequent (p.981)".
+For a given connective, two definitional equations can be obtained from its left and right rules.
+Sambin et al.\ consider only solvable cases, whereas we address the question of when definitional equations are unsolvable.
+From this analysis, we make explicit the forms of inference rules that render definitional equations solvable.
+Moreover, our proof of the equivalence between the DoI condition and the reflection principle shows that the DoI condition can be characterized by the success of unification between an assumption of one rule (a formation rule) and the conclusion of another rule (an explicit reflection rule).
+In what follows, we assume that the contexts on the side containing the active formulas of a synthetic connective are empty.
+This is the visibility condition in Basic Logic.
+According to Sambin et al. (2000), ``a rule satisfies visibility if it operates on a formula (or two formulae) only if it is (they are) the only formula(e), either in the antecedent or in the succedent of a sequent (p.981)".

-We denote a set of contexts contained in premisses (resp. conclusions) of formation rules obtained from a definitional equation $E$ by $Cxt_{Prem}(E)$. (resp. $Cxt_{Concl}(E)$)
+We denote by $Cxt_{\mathrm{Prem}}(E)$ (respectively, $Cxt_{\mathrm{Concl}}(E)$) the set of contexts occurring in the premises (respectively, conclusions) of the formation rules obtained from a definitional equation $E$.

-\begin{rem} In this paper, a logical connective denote a pair of sets of right rules and left rules such that the main step of the cut elimination holds between them.
-Sambin et al. stated that the cut elimination theorem is needed to justify the validity of the cut rule (Sambin et al., 2000, pp.993-994).
-From that, it may be appropriate to restrict our consideration to pairs of rules which admit the main step of the cut elimination.
+\begin{rem} In this paper, a logical connective is taken to be a pair of sets of right rules and left rules such that the main step of cut elimination holds between them.
+Sambin et al. argue that the cut elimination theorem is required to justify the validity of the cut rule (Sambin et al., 2000, pp.993-994).
+Accordingly, it is reasonable to restrict our attention to pairs of rules for which the main step of cut elimination is admissible.

 \end{rem}